Hgoatly/Discover-Skane/testing.md

 ### JSHint:

-- JSHint was used to test the validity of the Javascript code in the project.
+- JSHint was used to test the validity of the Javascript code in the project, and it passed with no errors or warnings.
+  - When the **maps.js** file was tested, the following was noted

 ## Manual Testing:

 - Manual testing was carried out across a variety of browsers.
-The results are detailed below:
+The results are detailed here: